n0rc/fritzbox/README.md

 * *username*/*password*: fritzbox login credentials
 * *devices*: list of device names with macs that can be used for wakeup

+If the password line is not present in the config file, you will be prompted for the password.

 #### Usage

 ```sh